vapor/docs/4.0/docs/fluent/model.md

 ```

 !!! warning
-    A field that has a `willSet` property observer that references its current value or a `didSet` property observer that references its `oldValue` will result in a fatal error.
+    A non-optional field that has a `willSet` property observer that references its current value or a `didSet` property observer that references its `oldValue` will result in a fatal error.

 ## Relations